Zelensky: 'I'm ready for negotiations' with Putin, but if they fail, it could mean 'a third World War' - KESQ

 “I think that we have to use any format, any chance in order to have a possibility of negotiating, possibility of talking to Putin.
 But if these attempts fail, that would mean that this is a third World War,” he added.

+Zelensky has urged more negotiations in recent days as Russia’s invasion of Ukraine nears its fourth week.
+In a video message posted Saturday, he called for talks “without delay,” warning that otherwise Russia’s losses would be “huge.”

+“We have always insisted on negotiations.
+We have always offered dialogue, offered solutions for peace,” he said.
+“And I want everyone to hear me now, especially in Moscow.
+It’s time to meet.
+Time to talk.
+It is time to restore territorial integrity and justice for Ukraine.”

-Zelensky has previously said that negotiations with Russia are ongoing and that his priorities in the talks are clear: “The end of the war, security guarantees, sovereignty, restoration of territorial integrity, real guarantees for our country, real protection for our country.”
+Zelensky has previously said that his priorities in the talks are clear: “The end of the war, security guarantees, sovereignty, restoration of territorial integrity, real guarantees for our country, real protection for our country.”

 This story is breaking and will be updated.